DenishaYP-creator/UFOs/README.md

 # UFOs

+# Deliverable 1 Requirements

+- The list element that creates the button is removed, and there are five list elements for filtering in the index.html file.
+(20 pt)
+- The event listener is modified to detect changes to each filter in the app.js file.
+(10 pt)
+- The updateFilters() function saves the element, value, and the id of the filter that was changed.
+(20 pt)
+- The filterTable() function loops through all of the filters and keeps any data that matches the filter values.
+(20 pt)
+- The webpage filters the table correctly based on user input.
+(20 pt)

 # Deliverable 2 Instructions
 For your written analysis, be sure to use complete and coherent sentences.
 Your written analysis should contain three sections, which cover the following: